ChuhengZhou/M1_PMU_Experiments/Readme.md

 # M1 Performance Monitoring Unit Reversing Framework
-This is a framework for reversing performance events on Apple M1 chips on Asashi Linux.
+This is a framework for reversing performance event id of Apple M1 chip on Asahi Linux.

 ## Framework Structure
 `config.h` : Configuration file of the framework